MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 At this point the controllers don't really do anything, they just print out a string to the page.

 #### Index and show
 I started with displaying all the doctors for both admins and users.
-ALl it does it return all the doctors and passes the array to the respective view.
+All it does it return all the doctors and passes the array to the respective view.
 View for patients and visits are the same just with a different view path and array values.
 Show is nearly identical to index but it only passes one object to the respective show view.
 <br>

 I have it so that when viewing a single doctor all visits for that doctor are shown as well, I pass in patients as well so as to display the patient names for those visits so it makes sense to the user.
-Similar idea for patients but viists do not have to ability to be displayed as a single object.
+Similar idea for patients but vists do not have to ability to be displayed as a single object.
 <br>

 ```php